 In the interview, expect a tough soft skill assessment process.
 To prepare for this you can use online skill assessment tools like iMocha, which are available for free to candidates.
 These tools are widely used by recruiters.
 Take an assessment to evaluate your performance.

-iMocha has tests to assess soft skills which a candidate can take before appearing for the interview.
+iMocha has tests to assess soft skills which a candidate can take before appearing for the remote interview.
 This will not only help you perform better but it will also convince the interviewers that you are an ideal candidate who can work effectively even from home.